 Excellent results of teaching

-When it comes to breathing, what are the most influential tips, insights or research findings that you would like to share with our audience?
+The below topics cover ten key areas of voice.
+In regard to each topic, what are the most influential tips, insights, or research findings that you would like to share with our audience?

 Tracheal pull, Need to tailor subglottal pressure for each pitch and its position in the phrase, Need to master glottal adduction/resistance